torvalds/linux/Documentation/arch/powerpc/transactional_memory.rst

 userspace context switching).

-POWER9C DD1.2 and above are only available with POWERVM and hence Linux only runs as a guest.
+POWER9C DD1.2 and above are only available with POWERVM and hence GNU/Linux only runs as a guest.
 On these systems TM is emulated like on POWER9N DD2.2.

 Guest migration from POWER8 to POWER9 will work with POWER9N DD2.2 and